tobiakinde/221cmpt/labs/lab-6/form.md

 ### Lab
 Create a login form that requires a user's email and password.
-* if the password matches, the user needs to be routed somewhere (I don't care where)
+* if the password matches, the user needs to be routed somewhere (Anywhere but the login page)
 * if the password doesn't match, route the user to the login page (We will cover validation in the next lab)

 Keep in mind that: